It gets tiring, doesn’t it, not being you?

 You’re tired of pretending.

 Even if it’s subtle.
 Even if no one sees it.
-You feel it, the disconnect.
-The effort.
-The ache.
-And that’s the soul’s way of saying: “Come back.”
+You feel it, the disconnect, the effort, the ache.
+And that’s the soul’s way of saying: “Come back home.”